Relacibo/typst-as-lib/README.md

 # typst-as-lib

 Small wrapper for typst that allows using it as a templating engine.
+Usable, but lacking support for packages, etc. Maybe useful as an example...

 ## Usage